hesusruiz/EUDIMVP/README.md

 Instead, the Credential Issuer renders a QR code containing a reference to the Credential Offer that can be scanned by the End-User using a Wallet, as described in section 4.1 of OIDCVCI.

 According to the spec, the Credential Offer object is a JSON object containing the Credential Offer parameters and can be sent by value or by reference.
-To avoid problems with the size of the QR, this profile requires that the QR contains the `credential_offer_uri`, which is a URL using the `https` scheme referencing a resource containing a JSON object with the Credential Offer parameters.
-The `credential_offer_uri` should be implemented by the Issuer backend.
+To avoid problems with the size of the QR traveling in the URL, this profile requires that the QR contains the `credential_offer_uri`, which is a URL using the `https` scheme referencing a resource containing a JSON object with the Credential Offer parameters.
+The `credential_offer_uri` endpoint should be implemented by the Issuer backend.

 ### Credential Offer Parameters